 What about Heads & Kits?

-Yes, they are insane expensive.
+Yes, good heads are insane expensive.
 I hate the price and I resisted them for years because I thought it was nuts to spend that much money on a stupid head.
-I still feel that way, but the BH-55 is the head to get – period.
-It’s durable, flexible, and works extremely well.
-Am I biased, hell yes.
-Am I fanboy, hell yes.
-This is the last ball head you need to buy (well until RRS comes up with something better, but they have other ways to get thousands more of your hard earned dollars).
+I still feel that way, but the BH-55 is the head that many people will tell you to get.
+It’s flexible and works extremely well.

-Yes, they nickel and dime you to death.
-Yes, their web site sucks.
+Yes, RRS does nickel and dime you to death.
+Yes, their web site leaves a lot to be desired.
 Yes, they shouldn’t cost that much.
-Yes, there are Acratech, Arca-Swiss, Gitzo, Induro, Kirk, Markins, etc… that people will swear on the Internet that are just as good or better.
+Yes, there are Acratech, Gitzo, Induro, Kirk, Markins, etc… that people will swear on the Internet that are just as good or better.
 I encourage you to read my tripod head comparison article to see how they stack up against this head and make an informed decision about which head is right for you.

 But what about the BH-40?